 The other 20% is for you to enjoy.

-I learned it reading "The richest man in Babylon" from George S. Clason which is one of my favourite self help books and I managed to save much more than I used to following his guide lines so I highly recommend you to read it.
+I learned it reading "The richest man in Babylon" from George S. Clason which is one of my favourite self-help books and I managed to save much more than I used to follow his guidelines so I highly recommend you to read it.

 -Start buying vouchers